-Lanesboro Arts presents “The Ride of Your Life,” a retrospective exhibition of oil paintings by Marvin Messing.
-The exhibit opens with a reception on Saturday, April 13th from 6-8 p.m. and runs through June 16th, 2019.
+Lanesboro Arts presents “The Ride of Your Life,” a retrospective exhibition of oil paintings and intaglio prints by Marvin Messing.
+An opening reception with Messing family members is happening on Saturday, April 13th from 6-8 p.m.
+The exhibition runs through June 16th, 2019.
 The opening reception will include wine, hor d’oeuvers and live music by Dave O’Mara and Larry Price.
 Always free and open to the public, the Lanesboro Arts Gallery is open Tuesday though Saturday in April, Tuesday through Sunday in May and seven days a week in June.

 He often stated, “What I am attempting to say is not as important as the viewer’s response.”

 Born in 1922, artist Marvin Messing developed his love for art growing up in Freeport Illinois.
 After high school Messing attended college at the Art Institute of Chicago.
 In his third year he was advised to continue developing his skills in sculpture but was interrupted by American’s entry into World War II, which lead him to enlist in the Navy, later serving in the South Pacific.
 Due to Messing’s artistic abilities he worked with the Navy Intelligence as a topographical map and model maker.
-By night, himself along with other artists were dropped near Japanese held islands, sent to explore and return in the morning.
+By night he, along with other artists, was dropped near Japanese held islands, sent to explore and return in the morning.
 Then later drawing maps based upon what he had seen.

-In 1984 Messing relocated to Flathead Valley, Montana to be closer to family.
-Outside of his own artistic practice Messing spent 11 years of this life teaching art at several community colleges in Montana and Illinois.
-In 2006 he had to lay down his paint brush due to tremors caused by Parkinson’s disease, which later took his life at the age of 92 in 2014.
+In 1984, Messing relocated to Flathead Valley, Montana to be closer to his daughters Pamela Messing Hughes and Kris Messing.
+Outside of his own artistic practice, Messing spent 11 years of this life teaching art at several community colleges in Montana and Illinois.
+In 2006, he had to lay down his paint brush due to tremors caused by Parkinson’s disease, which later took his life at the age of 92 in 2014.

 This exhibit is sponsored by F & M Community Bank and made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.
 For more information visit www.lanesboroarts.org, call 507-467-2446 or email email@example.com.
 Handicapped accessible and free to the public, the exhibition gallery is located at 103 Parkway Avenue North in Lanesboro, MN.